spack/spack/lib/spack/docs/pipelines.rst

 ------------------------------------

-Here's an example of a spack environment file that has been enhanced with sections desribing a build pipeline:
+Here's an example of a spack environment file that has been enhanced with sections describing a build pipeline:

 .. code-block:: yaml